-- Twelve sets of signed and sealed size 24" x 36" folded plans incorporating all the comments in the staff and consultant review letters (Lesser numbers of plans may be needed for smaller projects.
-The exact number of Stamping Sets required will be noted in the planning Final Site Plan review letter.) - Additional information (i.e. master deed revisions, easements, etc.) may be required and will be noted in the staff and consultant review letters
+- Electronic copies of the plans should be submitted for informal review and approval prior to printing Stamping Sets.
+Staff and consultants will review to verify all comments have been addressed to avoid costly resubmittals. - Eleven sets of signed and sealed size 24" x 36" folded plans incorporating all the comments in the staff and consultant review letters.
+(Lesser numbers of plans may be needed for smaller projects.
+The exact number of Stamping Sets required will be noted in the planning Final Site Plan review letter.
+All applicable disciplines must sign and seal the plans.) - Additional information (i.e. master deed revisions, easements, etc.) may be required and will be noted in the staff and consultant review letters